A very useful and satisfying practice, particularly for growing vegetables where there is little space, is container gardening.

 A patio, window sill, or rooftop space is ideal to make a bright show of flowers and supply the kitchen with herbs and vegetables.

-Container vegetable gardening also allows greater control over pests and poor soil conditions .
-It is also less labor-intensive than growing in raised beds and in-ground plots.
+Container vegetable gardening allows greater control over pests and poor soil conditions .
+It is also less labor-intensive than growing in in-ground gardens.

 How to Start a Container Garden

 Below are some tips to get started with your potted garden.

 The right size container for the plant matters.
 Choose one that is at least 12 inches deep and 10 inches wide.